 Your other option to discover Chatel and the nearby areas is to try paragliding with qualified instructors.
 You can choose from 3 offers, which mostly vary by flight duration and altitude.
 To learn more about options and prices visit chatel.com website.

-Another great thing to do in Chatel in summer is to try Fantasticable, a zipline that offers unforgettable flight over Plaine-Dranse, at a height of about 240m, with a speed of almost 100 km/h.
-The Fantasticable operates all the summer, from +- middle of July to the middle of September, and it’s available to anyone whose weight is between 35-120kg.
-It can be done alone, or in a duo flight.
-To learn more about Fantasticable, its open hours and prices visit chatel.com website.
+Another great thing to do in Chatel in summer is to try Fantasticable, a zipline that offers an unforgettable flight over Plaine-Dranse, at a height of about 240m, with a speed of almost 100 km/h.
+The Fantasticable operates all the summer, from +- the middle of July to the middle of September, and it’s available to anyone whose weight is between 35-120kg.
+It can be done alone or in a duo flight.
+To learn more about Fantasticable, its open hours, and prices visit chatel.com website.

 Skiing enthusiasts will love Chatel during winter.
 Since the 1970s Châtel has been part of Portes du Soleil – a very popular French-Swiss ski domain.
 Chatel ski resort extends across Super-Châtel / Barbossine and Linga / Pre la Joux / Plaine Dranse sectors linked together with Portes du Soleil and Gabelou chairlifts.